 Wrapped Data element is not present, the authentication is non-FT PASN.
 When present, the authentication is FT PASN.
 The Wrapped Data element shall contain a set of elements that include RSNE (9.4.2.23 (RSNE)), MDE (9.4.2.45 (MDE(#1776))), and FTE (9.4.2.46 (FTE(#1776))) as specified for the first message of the FT authentication sequence (13.8.2 (FT authentication sequence: contents of first message)).
 The Wrapped Data element shall be optionally present in the second PASN frames but shall be present if the Wrapped Data element was present in the first PASN frame.
 When present it shall contain a set of elements that include the RSNE (9.4.2.23 (RSNE)), the MDE (9.4.2.45 (MDE(#1776))), and the FTE (9.4.2.46 (FTE(#1776))) as specified for the second message of the FT authentication sequence (13.8.3 (FT authentication sequence: contents of second message)).
 The Wrapped Data element shall be absent in the third PASN frame.
 The elements in the Wrapped Data element are used for additional validation FT security parameters as being used in PASN authentication.

+NOTE – The ANonce or SNonce included in the FTE of the first PASN frame or the second PASN frame is not used in the PTKSA derivation.
+See 12.13.8.(#2)

 12.13.8 PTKSA derivation with PASN authentication

-For PTKSA key derivation, the inputs to the PRF are the PMK of the PMKSA, a constant label, and a concatenation of non-AP STA’s MAC address, AP’s BSSID, and the DH shared secret from the ephemeral exchange.
+For PTKSA key derivation, the inputs to the PRF are defined by the following formula. (#1)

-PTK = KDF-HASH-NNN (PMK, “PASN PTK Derivation”, SPA || BSSID || DHss)
+PTK = KDF-HASH-NNN (PASN-PMK(#1), “PASN PTK Derivation”, SPA || BSSID || DHss)

 where

-PMK (#7185) is the pairwise master key for the base AKMP if the AKMP is other than
+PASN-PMK (#7185) is the pairwise master key for the base AKMP if the base AKMP is other than

-PASN AKMP

-; see 9.4.2.23.3 (AKM suites).
-Otherwise, if the base AKMP is PASN AKMP, that is, the PASN PTKSA is being setup without mutual authentication in a non-RSN, the PMK shall be set to the string “PMKz” padded with 28 0s.
+PASN AKMP or the Authentication type column for the base AKMP does not indicate FT authentication (see 9.4.2.23.3 (AKM suites)).
+If the Authentication type column (see Table 9-190 (AKM suite selectors)) for the base AKMP indicate FT authentication, then the PASN-PMK is the PMK-R1.
+If the base AKMP is PASN AKMP, that is, the PASN PTKSA is being setup without mutual authentication in a non-RSN, the PASN-PMK shall be set to the string “PMKz” padded with 28 0s. (#1)

-NOTE—The PMK for the derivation can come from a cached PMKSA for the AKMP or from the PMKSA established with PASN by tunneling Wrapped Data or Authentication frames.
+NOTE—The PASN-PMK(#1) for the derivation can come from a cached PMKSA for the AKMP or from the PMKSA established with PASN by tunneling Wrapped Data or Authentication frames.

 (…existing texts…)